remarcable/whatsapp-to-carddav/README.md

 # WhatsApp-to-CardDav

-Save the WhatsApp profile pictures of your friends to their CardDav contacts (e.g. on Nextcloud, Google and Apple contacts).
+Save the WhatsApp profile pictures of your friends to their CardDAV contacts (e.g. on Nextcloud, Google and Apple contacts).

 ## Getting started